 The major resource for guidance on accessible design is the U.S. Access Board (Access Board).
 The Access Board is an independent federal agency devoted to accessibility for people with disabilities.
 Key responsibilities of the Board include developing and maintaining accessibility requirements for the built environment, transit vehicles, telecommunications equipment, and electronic and information technology; providing technical assistance and training on these guidelines; and enforcing accessibility standards for federally funded facilities.
-For additional resources, see the Access Board's Links Page.
+For additional resources, see the Access Board's Listing of Other Resources.
 Animations of many accessibility solutions can be found on the Animations page.

-This page will provide an overview of the ABA and ADA Standards, and other Guidelines to consider for access.
+This page provides an overview of the ABA and ADA Standards, and other Guidelines to consider for access.
 This information should be considered in context with the overall design objectives of the project and the information in the Accessible branch of the WBDG.

 Standards issued under the Architectural Barriers Act (ABA) apply to facilities designed, built, altered, or leased with certain federal funds.
 Passed in 1968, the ABA is one of the first laws to address access to the built environment.
 The law applies to federal buildings, including post offices, social security offices, federal courthouses and prisons, and national parks.
 It also covers non-federal facilities, such as public housing units and mass transit systems, built or altered with federal grants or loans.
 Coverage is limited to those funding programs that give the federal agency awarding grants or loans the authority to establish facility standards.